In this article, we will show you the steps involved in configuring the SSIS FTP task to receive files with examples.

-Double click on it will open the FTP Task Editor to configure it.
+Double-click on it will open the FTP Task Editor to configure it.
 Please change the task name as you need and provide a valid description.

 Within the Connection section, click on the FTPConnection drop-down arrow shows the existing FTP Connections (If any).
 Or please click on the <New Connection..> option.
-Here, We are using the already created Connection from FTP Connection Manager article
+Here, We are using the already created Connection from the FTP Connection Manager article

 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot shows the available properties in this tab.

-In this example we want to receive a file from FTP Server so, We are selecting the Receive Files option from the Operations property
+In this example, we want to receive a file from FTP Server.
+So, We are selecting the Receive Files option from the Operations property